Fleetwood Audio Recordings with PowerPoint Slides

-Full conference registrants can pre-order the complete package, containing recordings of the vast majority of the talks presented at the conference, at a significant discount (see HERE).
-Some memory sticks are produced on-site at the end of the conference, and attendees who are still around can pick them up before heading home.
-Otherwise, the memory stick will be mailed to you.
+Full conference registrants can pre-order the complete package, which contains recordings of the vast majority of the talks presented at the conference, at a significant discount (see HERE).
+Orders can also be placed at the conference at a higher price and after the conference at a still higher price.

 How to Purchase

 The recordings are available at the special price to conference registrants via the Conference Registration Form.
-On the page for “Conference Registration Fees” there is a section at the bottom called “Additional Purchases” with the “Fleetwood Audio Recordings Add-On”.
+On the page for “Conference Registration Fees” (page 3) there is a section at the very bottom called “Additional Purchases” with the “Fleetwood Audio Recordings Add-On”.